swisscom/PowerGRR/README.md

    * **[OPTIONAL]** _$GRRClientCertIssuer_:  If set, the client certificate from the Windows cert store signed by the given issuer is used.
    * **[OPTIONAL]** _$GRRClientCertFilePath_: If set, the client certificate file is used for the authentication.
-If you are using PowerShell Core see section [certificate authentication](#certificate-authentication) in requirements above.

 It's also possible to set these variables in the console.